-Emile Francqui was born on June 25, 1863 and died on November 1, 1935.
+Emile Francqui was born on June 25, 1863 and died on November 18, 1935.

-King Leopold II soon recognized his talents and sent him to China to negotiate the awarding to a Belgian Company of the contract to build a large railway network.
+King Leopold had recognized his talents: he sent him to China to negotiate a contract with a Belgian company, the establishment of a large railway network.
 Francqui arrived there in 1897 and stayed until 1902.

 As part of this mission, his most important business rival was Herbert Hoover, who later became president of the United States.

 When the First World War erupted in 1914, Emile Francqui was back in Belgium, where he became the Managing Director of the «Bank of Outremer».

 The Belgian population was threatened with famine after the occupation of the majority of the territory by the German armed forces.
 The American public opinion took care of the fate of our people: a large-scale expression of generosity arose under the name « C.R.B.-Commission for Relief of Belgium ».
 Its Chairman was Herbert Hoover.
 Funds that were collected in Belgium and in different countries, including the United States, were used to transport food to Belgium through the Netherlands, which had remained neutral in the conflict.
 In search of a strong partner in Belgium, Herbert Hoover remembered Emile Francqui, who was a formidable competitor during the discussions in China.
 A partnership was established and Francqui organized on our territory a « National Committee for Aid and Food », responsible for receiving food from America, and distributing it to the population.
 This committee functioned until the end of the war.

 At that time, Emile Francqui and the Commission for Relief of Belgium headed a major capital.
 He and Herbert Hoover decided to dedicate it in the first place to the reconstruction of Belgium.
 In their minds, the best investment was to do this at university level.